 When it comes to owning a small business, every dollar that you save can help grow your company.
 One of the easiest ways you can retain more of your revenue is with tax deductions.
 Also called tax write-offs by many, tax deductions help lower your tax liability (reduces your taxable income) and lessens your tax bill at the end of the year.

 Determining what meets the IRS’s definition of a tax deduction isn’t as cut and dry as some may think, however.
 A Reno bookkeeper can help your small business manage your financial statements and organize your tax write-offs for maximum savings.
-Learn more about tax deductions below, and connect with Prosperity Concierge for small business bookkeeping services that are customized to meet your needs.
+Learn more about tax deductions below, and connect with a Reno bookkeeper from Prosperity Concierge for small business bookkeeping services that are customized to meet your needs.

 What are Tax Deductions?